 All structures and exterior property shall be kept free from rodent harborage and infestation.
 Where rodents are found, they shall be promptly exterminated by approved processes that are not to be injurious to human health.
 After extermination, proper precautions shall be taken to eliminate rodent harborage and prevent re-infestation.
-The owner of the property shall be responsible for compliance to this section.
+The owner or occupant of the property shall be responsible for compliance to this section.

-46-13 Solid Waste.
+84-13.
+Solid Waste.

-46-13.1 Storage of refuse.
+(a) Storage of refuse.

-- (a) Garbage and rubbish.
-For the purpose of this article, garbage and rubbish shall be stored as follows: - (1) Accumulation.
+For the purpose of this section, garbage and rubbish shall be stored as follows:

+- (1) Accumulation.
 Except as otherwise provided, no person shall permit garbage and/or rubbish to accumulate upon his premises, except in plastic bags, disposable cartons, or in strong metal or plastic containers. - (2) Containers.
 If containers are used, they shall: - a.
 Be rodent proof and watertight. - b.
 Have a capacity of not more than 50 pounds by weight, unless they are on wheels and compatible with equipment of the licensed waste hauler servicing the property. - c.
-Have tight covers, which shall be in place whenever such containers are placed for collection or located out-of-doors, except when garbage is being deposited or removed.

-- d.
-Be kept in a clean and sanitary condition at all times, and stored when not in use in the side or rear yard. - (b) Maximum accumulation period.
-Garbage shall not be allowed to accumulate more than ten days.
+Have tight covers, which shall be in place whenever such containers are placed for collection or located out-of-doors, except when garbage is being deposited or removed. - d.
+Be kept in a clean and sanitary condition at all times, and stored when not in use in the side or rear yard.